denwilliams/mqtt-state/README.md

 `CONFIG_PATH` - path to configuration file

+`CONSUL_KEY` - new in 3.3.
+Load configuration from Consul at this key path.

-If not specified will default to `config.yml` in the app folder.
+If neither specified will default to `config.yml` in the app folder.

 ## Installing